-Hypertrophic scars are thick, raised scars that develop in the area where skin is injured.
-Scars are normal during the human body’s healing process, but a hypertrophic scar is the result of an abnormal response to the skin injury.
+Hypertrophic scars are thick, raised scars that develop in the area where the skin is injured.
+Scars are normal during the human body’s healing process, but a hypertrophic scar is the result of an abnormal response to skin injury.
 The body produces too much collagen, so the scar grows larger than a normal scar.

 Keloid scars and hypertrophic scars are very similar to each other, but the main difference is that hypertrophic scars do not grow beyond the site of the original injury.
 Keloids do continue to grow beyond the original injury site.

 No. They are benign, and not contagious.

 How do keloid scars form?

 After the skin has been injured a scar is formed.
 The body produces excess collagen and connective tissues that extend beyond the original damaged area.
 They can grow to unsightly proportions.